Staq Infrastructure Overview

 Our platform includes automated recovery systems that monitor every server in real time.
 When critical thresholds are reached, our internal monitor automatically triggers emergency actions to prevent downtime.

-• Disk and Process Monitoring: If disk usage exceeds 98% or memory/swap usage crosses defined thresholds, emergency cleanup and recovery actions are executed until stability is restored.
+If disk usage exceeds 98% or memory/swap usage crosses defined thresholds, emergency cleanup and recovery actions are executed until stability is restored.
+Disk space auto increases upon hitting certain thresholds.

-• EMERGENCY_ALERT Notifications: Our monitoring layer immediately notifies the operations team when critical events occur, ensuring rapid human intervention if needed.
+Our monitoring layer immediately notifies the operations team when critical events occur, ensuring rapid human intervention if needed.
+Most issues are resolved automatically, long before they impact uptime.

 Burstable Resources & Load Balancers

 Our EC2 instances are designed for burstable performance, with no more than 30 live sites per instance to ensure high availability and performance.
+Each site benefits from the following resources:

-• Server: A baseline of 4 vCPUs, burstable as needed, 16 GB of RAM, and access to an elastic file system (EBS) for additional memory if needed beyond 16 GB.
+- Server A baseline of 4 vCPUs, burstable as needed, 16 GB of RAM, and access to an elastic file system (EBS) for additional memory if needed beyond 16 GB.

-• Database: A baseline of 4 vCPUs and 16 GB RAM via our MariaDB RDS instances.
+- Database A baseline of 4 vCPUs and 16 GB RAM via our MariaDB RDS instances.

-• Storage: A baseline of 3,000 IOPS using GP3 SSDs via AWS EBS.
+- Storage A baseline of 3,000 IOPS using GP3 SSDs via AWS EBS.

 High Availability